 - Cross-federation moderation to ensure secure teacher judgements.

 Our engagement with the local environment ensures that pupil learn through varied and first hand experiences of the world around them.
 Through various workshops, trips and interactions with experts and local charities, pupils have the understanding that Science has changed our lives and that it is vital to the world’s future prosperity.
-Pupil learn the possibilities for careers in science as a result of our community links and connection with national agencies such as the STEM Learning and learn from, and work with, professionals from a range of different scientific backgrounds.
+Pupils learn the possibilities for careers in science as a result of our community links and connection with national agencies such as the STEM Learning.